IBM/wmla-assets/dli-learning-path/accelerate-ml-with-gpu/README.md

 2. After  Watson Machine Learning Accelerator is installed, create a custom Anaconda environment using the intructions below.

+3. Add the notebook sample to Cloud Pak for Data using the insturctions below.

 ## Create custom anaconda environments